How does this medication work? What will it do for me?

 How should I use this medication?

 The recommended dose of trospium is 20 mg twice daily, at least one hour before meals or on an empty stomach.
-Lower daily doses may be needed for people with severe kidney function impairment and for people over the age of 75 years.
+Lower daily doses may be needed for people with severe kidney function impairment and for people 75 years and older.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.